Medical

 Appointments

-• To ensure you can see your chosen doctor at a chosen time, please book your appointment well in advance.
+• Please book your appointment well in advance.

 There are 3 ways to make an appointment: